tweag/nickel/README.md

    - Again with flake-enabled Nix, you can install Nickel in your profile with `nix profile add github:tweag/nickel`.
 The `nickel` command is then in your `$PATH` and is available anywhere.
+   - If you're running macOS you can use Homebrew to install the Nickel binary with `brew install nickel`.
    - Without Nix, you can use `cargo run` after [building](#build), passing arguments with an extra `--` as in `cargo run --bin nickel -- -f program.ncl`.